| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 and the bone tissue then grows into the porous

+surface.
 2) An adaptive

 phase lasting from about 3 months to 2 years